euphoria0-0/prev-page/_tabs/about.md

 # Suyeong Park
 ### About me

-My name is Suyeong Park (박수영; Su-yeong).
-I'm a alumni from UNIST (Ulsan National Institute of Science and Technology) and UoS (University of Seoul).
-I studied Machine Learning and Statistics.
+I'm Suyeong Park (박수영 in Korean; pronounced as Su-yeong).
+I received a BSc degree in Statistics and Data Science from University of Seoul (UoS), and an MSc degree in Artificial Intelligence from Ulsan National Institute of Science and Technology (UNIST).
+My research interests include trustworthy AI for real-world applications, especially causal inference.

 ### Principles
-I'm enthusiatstic to solve various problems around us using information of data, representation of machanisms using ML, and knowledge of human-beings.
+I'm enthusiatstic to solve various problems around us using information of data, representation of machanisms using machine learning, and knowledge of human-beings.
 I believe that AI and human should interact to solve some problems, not AI algorithms only.
 We should note the role of AI and would use that toward better worlds, hopefully.

 ### Research Interests
-I've focused on 'what information we need between exploration and exploitation' which is called active learning in machine learning field.
+I've focused on a research question, 'what information we need between exploration and exploitation' dealt with in machine learning field including active learning and studied Bayesian approach.
-To slove this question, I've studied Bayesian approach for uncertainty estimation.
-Currently, I want to focus on 'understanding an intrinsic attributes better using human-beings knowledge' is crucial for deploying our machine learning models in a real-world for better human-beings life.
-I believe it’s the key factor for better AI and can be achieved by understanding causality of things.
+I believe 'understanding an intrinsic attributes of things and their interactions using our knowledge' is crucial for utilizing machine learning models in real-world for better human-being life can be achieved by understanding causality of things.
+Thus, I'm currently focusing on identifying __Causality__ implied on data for more reliable ML models.